TrellixVulnTeam/luigi_3P9D/README.md

 #### Definition

-A list is a compound object that holds a collection of elements identified by integer index.
+A list is a compound object that holds a collection of elements identified by an integer index.
 You can create a list by placing a sequence of comma-separated expressions inside square brackets:

 ```ruby
 [11, "foo", false]
 ```

-You can also place each element on a separate line, in which case the comma can be skipped.
+You can also place each element on a separate line, in which case the comma can be skipped:

 ```ruby
 [